 UK HealthCare is accredited by the Association of Clinical Pastoral Education to run programs of Level I and II CPE.
 We currently run extended 15-week Fall and Spring internships and an intensive 11-week intern program in the Summer.

 As a teaching hospital, UK offers the opportunity for seminary students and clergy of all faiths to continue to learn how to provide pastoral care in a hospital setting.
-In order to apply, please complete an application found on the ACPE website under CPE application.
+In order to apply, please complete the application on the ACPE website.

-To learn about more clinical pastoral education (CPE) please visit the ACPE website.
+To learn about more clinical pastoral education (CPE) please visit the ACPE website or contact: